ward910/ZipFiles/README.md

 # ZipFiles
-A simple program written in python to create .zip and extract .zip
+A simple program written in python to create .zip and extract .zip for GNU / linux

 install:
 ~~~